 Private individual donations can come in the form of liquid investments (i.e. cash, stock, bonds) or land.
-Municipalities typically create funds to facilitate and simplify a transaction from an individual's donation to the given municipality.
+Municipalities/Counties typically create funds to facilitate and simplify a transaction for an individual's donation to the government entity.
 Donations are mainly received when a widely supported capital improvement program is implemented.

-FUNDRAISING/CAMPAIGN DRIVES
+FUNDRAISING/CAMPAIN DRIVES

-Organizations and individuals can participate in a fund-raiser or a campaign drive.
+Organizations and individuals can participate in a fundraiser or a campaign drive.
 It is essential to market the purpose of a fundraiser to rally support and financial backing.
 Often times fundraising satisfies the need for public awareness, public education, and financial support.